 1. Nuno Mendes

-Nuno Mendes has cemented his place as the best left-back in the world after a scorching hot 24/25 season.
+Nuno Mendes has cemented his place as the best left-back in the world after an incredible few years in France.
 The Portuguese international made his name at Sporting CP, where his explosive pace and fearless style of play quickly caught the eye.
 PSG wasted no time securing his services in 2021, initially on loan before making the move permanent in 2022.
 Since then, Mendes has become a crucial part of the Parisian backline.
 He holds down the left flank in a squad filled with global superstars.

 Mendes is the prototype of the modern full-back.
 He combines blistering speed with incredible dribbling ability, making him a constant threat going forward.
 Unlike many attacking full-backs, his defensive work is just as impressive.
 His recovery pace, positional awareness, and timing in tackles allow him to nullify elite wingers week in, week out.

 Injuries have occasionally interrupted his momentum, but when fully fit, very few in the world can match his two-way impact.
 He already has multiple Ligue 1 titles and is a regular starter for Portugal.
 However, his crowning achievement came last season throughout the Champions League.
-Mendes was formidable down the left as PSG went on to win their first-ever Champions League trophy.
-Soccer betting markets have PSG among the favourites to win their second Champions League title this season.
+Mendes was formidable down the left as PSG went on to win back-to-back Champions League titles.
+Soccer betting markets have PSG among the favourites to win their third Champions League title this season.
 With his mix of raw athleticism and growing tactical maturity, Mendes is undoubtedly the best left-back in the world.